 - if you think someone may have seriously injured your baby

 Again, trust your instincts.
 You know what's different or worrying behaviour in your child.

 Spot the signs of childhood diseases

-Learn the signs of serious diseases that can affect children:
+Learn the signs of serious illnesses that can affect children, including:

 Page last reviewed: 14 February 2020